Some websites of interest

 Our mission is to share our knowledge and practical experience to empower people to change the way they think and act about energy.

 We do this by giving advice, managing innovative energy projects, training and supporting others to act, and undertaking research and policy analysis.
 At any one time we have around 60 different and separately-funded projects underway.
 All of these are helping people and communities to meet real needs for both environmentally sound and affordable energy services.
 We are based in Bristol although much of our work has relevance and impact across the UK.
 Our clients and funders include national, regional and local government and associated agencies, and companies in the energy sector.
-A full list of our funders and clients in any year is available in each of our annual reports.

 Energy Saving Trust provides leadership and expertise to deliver a zero carbon society.
 Work with individuals, business, communities and governments to save energy and reduce carbon emissions.
 To address the challenge of reaching zero carbon targets, we need to reduce our energy consumption, install new infrastructure and accelerate a move to sustainable, low carbon lifestyles.